joonarafael/visualpathfinder/documentation/progress_report_week5.md

 - added more ready-made maps

-- rewrote the Priority Queue class into a binary heap

 - started work on a real sophisticated jumping logic for the JPS

 Hours spent: 7 h (course total 32 h)